Nappuccinos To More Weekend Z's: Strategize To Catch Up On Lost Sleep

 "The short-term effect is that you're a little more sleepy — your concentration is poor, or [you may lose] words on the tip of your tongue," says Dr. Chris Winter, a sleep specialist in Charlottesville, Va.
 But what's the long-term effect of one night of partial sleep loss?

-"I don't think there really is one," Winters says.
+"I don't think there really is one," Winter says.

 Winter says our bodies are good at compensating for a poor night's sleep.
 "That correction is probably going to happen fairly quickly," Winter says.
 "You only got four hours of sleep last night, so you're probably going to sleep quite well the upcoming night."